Usage: python gen.py

 This configuration will apply the specified settings application-wide to any executable named `factorio`.

-### Advanced usage
+### Advanced usage for Linux build

 1. **Wildcard Matching**